Click filter to remove

-Description: The Pomo materials in the Harvey Pitkin Papers consists of occassional information in the notebooks of A.L.
-Kroeber in Series I-A and II-A. Subseries 4-C unpublished Vocabularies collected by Sally McLendon, Samuel Barrett, and slip biles from the Archives of the Survey of California Indian Languages housed at Berkeley.
-Series 6, subseries 1 contains a significant amount of linguisitic work done by Sally McLendon focused on the Eastern Pomo.
+Description: Pomo materials in the Harvey Pitkin Papers are identified in Subcollection 1.
+They consist of occasional information in the notebooks of A.L.
+Kroeber in Series I-A and II-A, and in A. M. Halpern's notebook "Stonyford, Nomlaki notebook" in Series I-A. Subseries 4-C contains unpublished vocabularies collected by Sally McLendon, Samuel Barrett, and slip files from the Archives of the Survey of California Indian Languages housed at Berkeley.
+Series 6 contains a significant amount of linguistic work done by Sally McLendon focused on the Eastern Pomo.

 Description: Two items relating to Radin's study of Pomo languages.
 One is his own undated collection of notes on verb forms identified as from South Pomo groups near Healdsburg and Yorkville, California, most likely in the Southern Pomo dialect.
 The other is A.M.
 Halpern's "Memorandum on the survey of Pomo languages," consisting of a discussion of Pomo sources, an inventory of Halpern's own material (966 pages of text and 6,600 slips of paradigmatic material), a classification of Pomo languages, and suggestions for further work.